SijmenHuizenga/imscared/README.md

-# imscared.space
+The website [imscared.space](https://imscared.space) is a bit special.
-A website that is feeling a bit scared
+It doesn't like people and tries to run away as soon as it gets the chance.